WatershedArts/Footfall/docs/configuration.md

 ``ffmpeg -i testRecording.h264 -c copy output.mp4``

 On your desktop compile the footfall app.
-Commenting USE_PI_CAM and uncommenting USE_VIDEO.
+Comment USE_PI_CAM out and uncommenting USE_VIDEO.
+This will remove the ofxCvPiCam addon from the build settings.

 Place the converted video into the data directory of the app.
 Add the videos string to Line 49 of CameraManager.cpp.